 - a.
 On completion of initial document inspection and application acceptance processes, a conditional ownership permit may be issued pending confirmation of clear title.
 Sale or transfer of vehicles with conditional permits should only occur after final confirmation of title by DMV. - b.
 State and local law enforcement agencies should report theft of motor vehicles to the motor vehicle department. - c.
 DMV should "flag" title/registration records of vehicles reported as stolen within the State, the code to include the name of the reporting law enforcement agency. - d.
-All transfers involving foreign titles, salvage vehicles, recovered vehicles, vehicles with questionable physical characteristics or unusual title documents should require direct confirmation of prior title by comparison with source records and clearance against NCIC and/or State stolen vehicle listings. - Where title/registration records of State registered vehicles have been "flagged," DMV should contact the reporting law enforcement agency to confirm the continued stolen status of the vehicle prior to reporting location of a "stolen vehicle." - f.
+All transfers involving foreign titles, salvage vehicles, recovered vehicles, vehicles with questionable physical characteristics or unusual title documents should require direct confirmation of prior title by comparison with source records and clearance against NCIC and/or State stolen vehicle listings. - e.
+Where title/registration records of State registered vehicles have been "flagged," DMV should contact the reporting law enforcement agency to confirm the continued stolen status of the vehicle prior to reporting location of a "stolen vehicle." - f.
 The time period associated with completion of these checks should be adequate to assure updating of the reference files and their current status to the date of application. - g.
-The title status of all vehicles should be confirmed prior to issuance of clear title, untrained and unfamiliar with vehicle identification systems.
-The absence or inadequacy of this inspection represents a major weakness of the title process.
+The title status of all vehicles should be confirmed prior to issuance of clear title.